spicelion1802/casb-firmware/tutorials/zturn-hello-world-sd.md

 # How to boot the zturn with an SD card

+**Need to rebuild Petalinux with Vivado project where processory module is fully configured*** ** Use autocomplete with just processor and reset block**

 ### Creating partitions on the SD card
 - Use the partition editor `parted` to create two partitions on an SDHC micro-SD card